mmondics/mq-cp4int-zos/README.md

 ### Put Test Message from IBM MQ Explorer

-Open your IBM Q Explorer session and connect to the queue manager running on z/OS.
+Open your IBM MQ Explorer session and connect to the queue manager running on z/OS.

 1. Create a sender channel by right clicking Channels -> New -> Sender Channel.
     ![New sender channel](https://github.com/mmondics/mq-cp4int-zos/blob/main/Images/2021-06-08-14-56-01.png)